OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 	    """ Top level assembly for optimizing a vehicle. """

 	    def __init__(self, name, parent=None, directory=''):
-        	''' Creates a new Assembly containing a SimVehicle and an optimizer'''
+        	""" Creates a new Assembly containing a SimVehicle and an optimizer"""

 	        super(EngineOptimization, self).__init__(name, parent, directory)